csev/sakai-scripts/README.md

 Once you update your login files, close your terminal window and reopen a brand new window and type:

+        cd
-        cd sakai-scripts
+        cd dev/sakai-scripts
         echo $JAVA_OPTS

 If you see the settings, you have edited the correct file, if not try another of the files.
-Keep repeating this process of editing the log in file, opening a new terminal, and typing 'echo' until the above command shows the java settings.
+Keep repeating this process of editing the login file, opening a new terminal, and typing 'echo' until the above command shows the java settings.